MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 * (Optional) A prejoined tabular data asset with model output data and ground truth data already joined together.

-### Monitor model performance requirements by using the data collector
+### Requirements for model performance monitoring when you use the data collector

-Azure Machine Learning generates a correlation ID for you in the following situation:
+Azure Machine Learning generates a correlation ID for you when you meet the following criteria:

 - You use the [Azure Machine Learning data collector](concept-data-collection.md) to collect production inference data.
 - You don't supply your own unique ID for each row as a separate column.